Updated September 27, 2021

 If you want to travel to France under Covid rules you need persistence and knowledge of the new regulations.
-But it’s not as daunting as you might think.
+It’s not as daunting as you might think (but it is ridiculous as the rules keep changing).

 We went to France from the UK on Sunday August 15 and booked to return on Friday September 3, 2021.
 Here are my experiences of travel to and in France under covid rules.
 We took the ferry, but the requirements are the same if you are travelling by plane (though the queues are longer).